kentrino/envault/README.md

 # What is this
-"envault" /ɪnˈvɔːlt/ is for encrypting confidential information such as API keys and managing them in a version control system.
+"envault" /ɪnˈvɔːlt/ is a tool for encrypting confidential information such as API keys and managing them in a version control system.

 # How to use
 ## 1. Install